Ever struggled to teach vocabulary to your children?

 - Read Aloud Revival: One homeschooler writes, “If you’re not familiar with Read Aloud Revival, check it out!
 Sarah Mackenzie’s RAR podcasts provide great inspiration for the value of reading aloud to your kids.
 Her guests range from curriculum developers to social scientists, Ivy League-educated professors to a professional playwright and everything in between!
 On Facebook you can join a fledgling group called Read Aloud Resources for book recommendations.”

-- Martha Speaks and Word Girl: Two PBS Kids programs designed to make word learning fun.
+- Martha Speaks: A PBS Kids program designed to make word learning fun.

 This blog post was originally published in May 2016.
 It has been updated for timeliness and detail.